MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 8. To confirm that your project is still connected to both WSL and within a container, open the VS Code integrated terminal (Ctrl + Shift + ~).
 Check the operating system by entering: `uname` and the Python version with: `python3 --version`.
 You can see that the uname came back as "Linux", so you are still connected to the WSL 2 engine, and Python version number will be based on the container config that may differ from the Python version installed on your WSL distribution.

 9. To run and debug your app inside of the container using Visual Studio Code, first open the **Run** menu (Ctrl+Shift+D or select the tab on the far left menu bar).
-Then select **Run and Debug** to select a debug configuration and choose the configuration that best suites your project (in my example, this will be "Django").
+Then select **Run and Debug** to select a debug configuration and choose the configuration that best suits your project (in my example, this will be "Django").
 This will create a `launch.json` file in the `.vscode` folder of your project with instructions on how to run your app.

     ![VS Code run debug configuration](../media/vscode-run-config.png)